adr-1an/dbox/README.md

 Originally built for my own Go backend project, so the file structure might feel a bit custom.

+### Built-in support for MySQL, PostgreSQL, and SQLite
 ---

 ## ✨ Features